-Both checksum types provide the same resiliency capabilities.
-BCS optimizes for data access speed, and reserves the smallest amount of capacity for the checksum for drives with 520-byte sectors.
-AZCS provides enhanced storage utilization and capacity for drives with 512-byte sectors.
-You cannot change the checksum type of a drive.
+Both checksum types provide the same resiliency capabilities; BCS optimizes data access speed and capacity for disks that use 520 byte sectors.
+AZCS provides enhanced storage utilization and capacity for disks that use 512 byte sectors (usually SATA disks, which emphasize capacity).

-Aggregates have a checksum type, which is determined by the checksum type of the drives or array LUNs that compose the aggregate.
-The following configuration rules apply to aggregates, drives, and checksums:
+Aggregates have a checksum type, which is determined by the checksum type of the disks that compose the aggregate.
+The following configuration rules apply to aggregates, disks, and checksums:

-This means that you must consider checksum type when you provide hot spare drives.
+This means that you must consider checksum type when you provide hot spare disks.